Yorkshire Dales Green Lanes Alliance

 WHAT ARE GREEN LANES?

-Off-roaders are those who take advantage of archaic highway laws in order to drive 4x4s and motorbikes, for fun, along the ancient green lanes.
-Off-roader numbers are rapidly rising, and the damage and nuisance that they are causing can be seen and heard throughout the Dales.
-The noise and pollution associated with motor traffic is now regularly encountered miles from the tarmac, in the remotest parts of the National Park.
-Off-roading destroys the fragile surfaces of the lanes, and disturbs the peace and tranquillity that is essential to the character of the National Park and the Nidderdale Area of Outstanding Natural Beauty.
+This clumsy term refers to those who take advantage of archaic highway laws in order to drive 4x4s and motorbikes, for fun, along the ancient green lanes.
+Frequently, these users are called ‘off-roaders’, although the term is problematic.
+Despite the NERC Act, there are still plenty of green lanes that are not legally protected, and there are still plenty of 4x4 and motorbike users who go out and drive and ride along them.
+The damage and nuisance that they cause can be seen and heard throughout the Dales.
+The noise and pollution associated with motor traffic is still regularly encountered, miles from the tarmac, in the remotest parts of the National Park.
+Recreational vehicles destroy the fragile surfaces of the lanes, disturb the peace and tranquillity that is essential to the character of the National Park and the Nidderdale Area of Outstanding Natural Beauty (AONB), and make life difficult for the farmers who need the green lanes to get to their pastures.
 A precious part of the Dales heritage is being wrecked.

 WHAT IS THE YORKSHIRE DALES GREEN LANES ALLIANCE (YDGLA)?

-The YDGLA was set up in 2002 with the aim of bringing together all those who want to see an end to off-roading in the Dales National Park and the Nidderdale AONB.
-Already its membership includes ·
+The YDGLA was set up in 2002 with the aim of bringing together all those who want green lanes in the Dales National Park and the Nidderdale Area of Outstanding Natural Beauty (AONB) to be closed to recreational motor vehicles.
+YDGLA mobilises the general public’s view that recreational motor vehicles should have no place on the beautiful green lanes of the Dales.
+YDGLA’s membership includes:-

 • Farmers